jobjacob98/Git-Tutorial/README.md

 # Git-Tutorial
-A 3 hour workshop on git conducted at FISAT on 18-04-2018.
+A 3 hour workshop on git conducted in FISAT on 18-04-2018.
 Workshop conducted by Yedhu Krishnan, batch of 2009-13 CSE, FISAT.

 Basic git commands